 Yes.
 If a client has found a private rental property and only wishes to be assessed for Rentstart Bond Loan or Advance Rent; they can complete an application for Rentstart Bond Loan online or fill out a Rentstart Bond Loan application form.

-The Rentstart Bond Loan form can be faxed or emailed by a real estate agent or by a client, or submitted at any FACS office or participating community housing provider office.
+The Rentstart Bond Loan form can be faxed or emailed by a real estate agent or by a client, or submitted at any DCJ office or participating community housing provider office.

 Can clients view or change their application details?